hamzamkhan/currency-exchange-discount-calculation/README.md

     - A user has been included at the start of initialization of the project with credentials mentioned above
     - An `interceptor` is also implemented used for authenticating user via `Basic Auth`
     - API used for creating a user has been whitelisted: `/api/user/create`

 - **Project Working Description**
+    - API requests constraints are present in the next section

-    - After the project starts and the database has been initialized with data, bill calculation request can be made with the following CURL:
+    - After the project starts and the database has been initialized with data, bill calculation request can be made either with the following CURL:
         `curl --location 'localhost:7788/api/calculate' \
       --header 'Content-Type: application/json' \
       --header 'Authorization: Basic aGFtemFAa2hhbi5jb206ZWN4dmF3QSRUdQ==' \